Masterminds/stability/index.md

 Stability Markers indicate how mature a project is.

+> Projects naturally go through stages.
+Some are experimental and in flux.
+> Others enjoy steady contribution toward a clear roadmap.
+Still others are
+> basically finished, needing only the occasional fix.
+And, as is the nature of
+> our business, sometimes software becomes obsolete.

 Repositories on GitHub and other places use Stability Markers to let users know what to expect from a project.
 Early adopters may be excited to find new **experimental** projects, while developers concerned with